A physical detox is always a good idea for your body’s health, but have you considered a digital detox for your mental health?

 POWER DOWN an hour before bed and read a book, take a bath, have a conversation, or write in a journal.

-TURN YOUR PHONE OFF when you go for lunch, have coffee or head out for dinner.
+TURN YOUR PHONE TO VIBRATE when you go for lunch, have coffee or head out for dinner.
 It’s just an hour or two and using the vibrate option will let you know if there is an emergency so you can stay focused on the conversation.

 CHOOSE ONE DAY and turn off the home WIFI; if you have data for your cell phone to use for emergencies.
 Without WIFI you’ll be forced to find another means of doing things.